Mardi Himal Trek

 Taking into account the different needs of our clients, we've made three distinct itineraries.

-Altitude Table for 5 day Mardi Himal Trek Itinerary:
+Altitude Table for 5 day Mardi Himal Trekking Itinerary:

 The standard five-day itinerary of the Mardi Himal trek is perfect for beginners and pro-hikers who want to enjoy the trek without rushing.
 The elevation gain while following this itinerary is given below: